 SEPTA was established in 1964 for the purpose of planning, acquiring, holding, constructing, improving, maintaining, and operating a comprehensive public transportation system within the City and the local counties, which include Bucks, Chester, Delaware, and Montgomery.
 SEPTA operates facilities across this five-county area encompassing approximately 2,200 square miles and serving approximately 4.0 million inhabitants.
 SEPTA operates service 24 hours a day, seven days a week, 365 days a year.
-SEPTA's Fiscal Year 2015 operating budget totals \$1.327 billion.
-This is supported by \$794 million in federal, state, and local subsidies, as well as \$533 million of operating revenue.
+SEPTA's Fiscal Year 2016 operating budget totals \$1.365 billion.
+This is supported by \$829 million in federal, state, and local subsidies, as well as \$535 million of operating revenue.
+As noted in Table 21 below, a significant segment of the region relies on SEPTA for public transportation and annual SEPTA ridership totaled more than 330 million in Fiscal Year 2015.